PRATAP-KUMAR/PRATAP-KUMAR.github.io/README.md

 # My Portfolio

-This is my Portfolio, In this branch we(pair programmers) are going to implement "a popup window that includes the project details in both deskoopt and mobile.w"
+This is my Portfolio,

+In this branch we(pair programmers) are going to implement "a popup window that includes the project details in both desktop and mobile versions"

 ## Built With